snej55/snej55/README.md

 I do coding stuff

-I do mainly python, but also some c & c++ and some stuff with sonic-pi. 🐍
+I do mainly python, but also some c & c++ and some stuff with ruby. 🐍